huggingface/transformers/docs/source/model_doc/fnet.rst

 The FNet model was proposed in `FNet: Mixing Tokens with Fourier Transforms <https://arxiv.org/abs/2105.03824>`__ by James Lee-Thorp, Joshua Ainslie, Ilya Eckstein, Santiago Ontanon.
 The model replaces the self-attention layer in a BERT model with a fourier transform which returns only the real parts of the transform.
-The model is significantly faster than the BERT model because it has less parameters and is more memory efficient.
-The model achieves abour 92-97% accuracy of BERT counterparts on GLUE benchmark, and trains must faster than the BERT model.
+The model is significantly faster than the BERT model because it has fewer parameters and is more memory efficient.
+The model achieves about 92-97% accuracy of BERT counterparts on GLUE benchmark, and trains much faster than the BERT model.
 The abstract from the paper is the following:

 *We show that Transformer encoder architectures can be massively sped up, with limited accuracy costs, by replacing the